jspruance/agendaorganizer/README.md

 Magic Agenda Organizer - create an agenda with todo items and add upload related documents.
+Built with ReactJS & Material UI.

 Setup:
 1) Clone or download repository